 The Chair of the Committee is responsible for monitoring the student's progress through the program and for the supervision of the dissertation research.
-The Committee should be formed as soon as possible after passing the Screening Exam, and in no case later than the beginning of the second quarter following passing of the Screening Exam.
+The Committee should be formed at any time after passing the Screening Exam.
 The required forms are obtained in the ECE Graduate Student Office.

 A Ph.D. committee shall consist of no fewer than four members, which should be faculty in the same or different departments at UCSB or at another university.
 In rare cases, a highly qualified individual from industry can be a committee member.
 In such cases, a student must submit a detailed technical biography or CV of the outside member for review by both the Department Vice Chair and Chair.
-However, no fewer than three committee members shall be ECE ladder faculty (those who hold the title of either Professor, Associate Professor, Assistant Professor, LPSOE and LSOE) with part- or full-time or affiliated appointments in ECE.
+However, no fewer than three committee members shall be ECE ladder faculty (those who hold the title of either Professor, Associate Professor, Assistant Professor, LPSOE and LSOE) with part- or full-time or. affiliated appointments in ECE.
 The Chair and at least one other member of the ECE faculty shall be from the student's area of research as defined by the Screening Exam: CE, CCSP, or EP; whereas at least one committee member shall be from outside this area.
 A qualified individual from outside UCSB will always count as outside the major area.
 Exceptions to these rules regarding committee composition require the approval of the ECE Graduate Advisor.
 Also note that LPSOE and LSOE cannot serve a sole committee chair but may serve as co-chair.